mutanyi/foundation-maker/README.md

 ![](vue-index.png)

-You also get create, edit, and show views, instantly.
+You also get the create, edit, and show views, instantly.
 Here is what the create view looks like:

 ![basic create view](basic-create.png)